JarateKing/sourcecaptiondecompiler/readme.md

 # Source Caption Decompiler

-This is a simple utility to decompile captions `.dat` files in the Source engine.
+This is a simple utility to decompile caption `.dat` files in the Source engine.

 ## Usage

-1. Place `closecaption_english.dat` (the file you want to decompile) alongside `decompile.py`
+1. Place `closecaption_languagename.dat` (the file you want to decompile) alongside `decompile.py`
-2. Run `python decompile.py`
+2. Run `python decompile.py closecaption_languagename.dat`

 There are also some optional commandline arguments that can be used: